Baby shoes, yey or nay?

-If your baby is starting to walk, or shows signs that he is about to take his first steps, you might be wondering if he needs special shoes.
-During this stage, your little one doesn’t need to wear shoes.
-Now, of course you can choose to put on shoes so that he looks cute, to keep his feet warm, or to protect them from rough or dangerous surfaces.
-But shoes are not necessary to learn to walk or to strengthen his feet.
+Do not worry, during this stage, your little one doesn’t need to wear shoes.
+Of course, you can choose to put shoes on them because they look cute, to keep their feet warm, or to protect them from rough or dangerous surfaces.
+But shoes are not necessary to learn to walk or to strengthen their feet.

-When children learn to walk indoors on a flat, safe surface, they don’t need shoes; in fact, it is beneficial for your baby to learn to walk barefoot.
-Walking this way, helps him strengthen his muscles and lets him move his toes freely.
-Although he might appear as if he doesn’t have enough support, or his feet are flat, this is completely normal for his age.
-Moreover, wearing shoes won’t help your baby walk better.
+When children learn to walk indoors on flat, safe surfaces, they don’t need shoes; in fact, it is beneficial for your baby to learn to walk barefoot.
+Walking this way helps them strengthen their muscles and lets them move their toes freely.
+Allowing them to feel the ground and be shoeless can help them develop their balance, strength, and coordination.

-If you live in a cold environment and you want to protect your child from cold surfaces, buy shoes which meet with the following requirements:
+If you live in a cold environment and you want to protect your child from cold surfaces, buy shoes that meet the following criteria:

-- Have a wide, round end that leaves enough space for his toes to to move.
+- Have a wide, round end that leaves enough space for their toes to move.

-• They embrace the foot but not too tightly.
+- They hold the foot but not too tightly.